What is Software Quality Assurance?

 Software Quality Assurance Plan

-Abbreviated as SQAP, the software quality assurance plan comprises of the procedures, techniques, and tools that are employed to make sure that a product or service aligns with the requirements defined in the SRS(software requirement specification).
+Abbreviated as SQAP, the Software Quality Assurance Plan comprises the procedures, techniques, and tools that are employed to make sure that a product or service aligns with the requirements defined in the SRS(Software Requirement Specification).

-The plan identifies the SQA responsibilities of a team, lists the areas that need to be reviewed and audited.
+The plan identifies the SQA responsibilities of the team and lists the areas that need to be reviewed and audited.
 It also identifies the SQA work products.

-The SQA plan document consists of the below sections:
+The SQA plan document consists of the following sections:

 - Testing methodology

 Given below is the list of SQA activities: